← All Case Studies

 Data-heavy platforms can show ATL, CTL, and TSB trends, but athletes still need to interpret those signals and translate them into concrete next-step training decisions.

-For marathon preparation, guidance had to reflect the last 90 days of actual workload rather than assumptions about the athlete's baseline fitness.
+For marathon preparation, guidance had to reflect the last 90 days of actual workload rather than assumptions about the athlete's baseline fitness, and a coaching tool can never let an LLM make a safety call on its own.

 The Approach

-Implemented a multi-turn AI coaching interface that passes the previous 90 days of Garmin data as grounded context to Claude via AWS Bedrock.
+Implemented a multi-turn AI coaching interface that passes the previous 90 days of Garmin data as grounded context to Claude via the Anthropic API (with Bedrock failover), with a prompt that forbids inventing any mileage or pace not in the data.

 The Impact